Take Action to Clean The Air Through Energy Efficiency at Home

 8. How to Pay For Bigger Home Efficiency Projects

 Many energy efficiency improvements don't require major investments, but some projects do.
 Ask your contractor if they offer financing options (many do).
-Shop around by checking with your credit union or bank about traditional financing options or check out the WJ Bradley Power Saver loan program available to Utahns.
+Shop around by checking with your credit union or bank about traditional financing options.

 9. Rebates and Tax credits